 - Recent research has shown mushrooms can fight cancer.

 - Psychedelic mushrooms make reindeers get high when they eat them.

 - Mushrooms are stated to perform better where there is lighting.

-- There existed a 20-foot tall mushroom around 350 million years ago in Saudi Arabia.
+- A 20-foot tall mushroom existed around 350 million years ago in Saudi Arabia.

 - In Oregon, there is a 2400-year-old mushroom that covers about 2200 acres.
 It is slowly eating up the surrounding trees in that forest.